Harmix/pam-benchmark/.memory-bank/benchmark-spec/tasks-and-metrics.md

 - **F1** is normalization-sensitive; equivalent phrasing can score < 1.
 That's why F1 is paper-parity only.
 - **LLM-judge** has a small false-positive rate on hedged answers; mitigated by an explicit "no partial credit for hedges" instruction in the rubric.
 - **Token counts** are provider-reported and may not include hidden system tokens.
-- **Cost estimates** come from LiteLLM's pricing table; for custom-priced contracts the estimate will be off — treat as a rough comparator, not an invoice.
+- **Cost estimates** come from LiteLLM's pricing table; for Harmix's enterprise contracts (custom OpenAI/Anthropic pricing) the estimate will be off — treat as a rough comparator, not an invoice.